Amiteshjk/Healthcare-Analytics-Sales-and-marketing-SQL/README.md

 12. Sales

 Questions -
-## Question 1 - Find reps who have achieved their targets to incentivize
-## Question 2 - Top HCPs with maximum prescription writing
+1 - Find reps who have achieved their targets to incentivize 2 - Top HCPs with maximum prescription writing
-## Question 3 - Top Territories with maximum sales
+3 - Top Territories with maximum sales
-## Question 4 - Market share by products
+4 - Market share by products

 Solution - Key insights for Business